-Database during a business scenario is usually related to an inventory of leads or customer information, though during a more technical environment it also can be mentioned as Microsoft SQL Server, Oracle or Sybase.
-Conventionally accessible offline, databases have also spread across the web horizon conveyed over the web and obtainable on a monthly subscription basis.
-Though Wikipedia gives you a good list of online databases, here I’ll mention only about the advantage and disadvantages of getting your data online and forming a web-database of your own.
+Database during a business scenario is usually related to an inventory of leads or customer information, though during a more technical environment, it also can be mentioned as Microsoft SQL Server, Oracle or Sybase.
+Conventionally accessible offline, databases have also spread across the web horizon conveyed over the web and are obtainable on a monthly subscription basis.
+Though Wikipedia gives you a good list of online databases, here I’ll mention only the advantage and disadvantages of getting your data online and forming a web database of your own.

-Since the past several years we’ve been collecting data using spreadsheets or SQL and pretty our skills to convert it into a database that comes in handy later.
-Microsoft Access, SQL, and Oracle have come along an extended way supporting spreadsheets because the complexity of the database increased and it started falling apart.
+For the past several years we’ve been collecting data using spreadsheets or SQL and pretty much our skills to convert it into a database that comes in handy later.
+Microsoft Access, SQL, and Oracle have come along an extended way in supporting spreadsheets because the complexity of the database increased, and it started falling apart.
 But these databases were available only on one desktop or accessed over a LAN connection to an in-house server.
-Easily tackling the desktop spreadsheet applications within the mid-field, web-databases are closing in to attain and have become the lifeline of individuals moving their data online.
-Most of those web-databases are hosted during a Cloud environment and guarded by SSL encryption and a secure log-in with proper User Access Control.
+Easily tackling the desktop spreadsheet applications within the mid-field, web databases are closing in to attain and have become the lifeline of individuals moving their data online.
+Most of those web databases are hosted in a Cloud environment and guarded by SSL encryption and a secure log-in with proper User Access Control.

 Some advantages of using a web Database:

-Online – because the name suggests, an internet database are often accessed from a web browser from anywhere within the world.
-With Cloud Computing coming to the foreground, it’s much easier to host a web database in an elastic public cloud making it more scalable and secure.
+Online – because the name suggests, an internet database is often accessed from a web browser from anywhere in the world.
+With Cloud Computing coming to the foreground, it’s much easier to host a web database in an elastic public cloud, making it more scalable and secure.

-Elasticity – A web-based-database can hold infinite data and is completely elastic in nature.
-Whenever there’s a surge in the data flow, more space for storing is often allocated and scaled up and down supported requirements.
+Elasticity – A web-based database can hold infinite data and is completely elastic in nature.
+Whenever there’s a surge in the data flow, more space for storing is often allocated and scaled up and down to support requirements.

 Multi-tenancy – A public cloud database is usually multi-tenant in nature. this suggests an equivalent database is often employed by multiple customers on a shared model where you pay just for the space you employ.